laufergall/webscraping_workshop/workshop/task_03/task_03.md

 &#8594; To access the Swagger UI **open your browser and navigate** to `http://<local host>:8001`, where, as always, `<local host>` is `localhost` or your `docker-machine ip`.

 &#8594; **Call the GET endpoint** `/movies/titles` to retrieve all movie titles currently shown in Berlin cinemas.
-You can also filter by indicating a sub-string which must be included in the title.
+Clicking on movies, then on "Try it out" under "/movies/titles", and then on "Execute".
+Optionally, you can also filter by indicating (as the "contains" parameter) a sub-string which must be included in the title.
+You should see a Response, hopefully with Code 200!

 Of course, you can also make GET requests with curl, yet it is not so friendly.